Firstly, some formalities.

 Children rarely feature in Bond films.
 You'd struggle to find one other than an extra on a boat in From Russia with Love and the elephant boy in The Man with the Golden Gun.
 Yet here we have one who's pivotal to the story.

-One presumes Bond's dispatching of double agent Logan Ash is a nod to the killing of Locque in For Your Eyes Only, and Felix Leiter meeting a watery grave is a nod to Vesper's death in Casino Royale.
+One presumes Bond's dispatching of double agent Logan Ash is a nod to the killing of Locque in For Your Eyes Only.
+I guess Felix Leiter meeting a watery grave is a nod to Vesper's death in Casino Royale.
 Billy Magnussen and Jeffrey Wright handle their characters well.

 Safin, Primo, and Blofeld are in a long line of Bond villains since 1962 with physical differences and facial disfigurements.
-This promoted #IAmNotYourVillain — a movement by UK charity, Changing Faces, which supports people living with visible differences and facial disfigurements.
+This promoted #IAmNotYourVillain.
+The movement by the UK charity Changing Faces supports people living with visible differences and facial disfigurements.
 Again, Austin Powers.

 The film finally picks up again when Safin wounds Bond.
-Léa Seydoux has come under heavy criticism from fans for being bland, but she and Daniel Craig are excellent in this heartbreaking climax that left many cinema-goers in tears.
+Léa Seydoux has come under heavy criticism from fans for being bland.
+Yet she and Daniel Craig are excellent in this heartbreaking climax that left many cinema-goers in tears.

 Copyright © 2021 J W Emery Ltd. All rights reserved.